pryley/alfred-the-archive/docs/template_tag.md

-**Template Tag** (`template_tag`)
+### Template Tag (`template_tag`)

+> Default value: `#template`

-The template tag determines which notes are used as templates.
-Add the template tag to a note and it will be recognized as an available template when you create a note.
+The template tag defines which notes are used as templates.
+Add the template tag in the first 5 lines of a note and it will be recognized as an available template when you create a note.